uselesstechjunks/leetcode/docs/source/stat.rst

 .. note::
     The above is a pointwise asymptotic CI.

+For the empirical distribution model, following are some interesting results.

 .. note::
     * Glivenko-Cantelli Theorem: :math:`\sup_{x}|\hat{F_n}(x)-F(x)|` converges in probability to :math:`0`.
     * Dvoretzsky-Kiefer-Wolfowitz (DKW) Inequality: For any :math:`\epsilon>0`,